How FusionTime Works

 DataTable.
 This root

 DataTable contains the source data in a tabular format.

-DataTable to render the chart or apply data operations to create new
+Once the root data table is available, one can either use it to render the chart or apply data operations on it, to create a new

 DataStore also contains a set of data operators (filter, grouping, etc.) which can be applied to any